PFAS Around Brunswick Naval Air Station

 The map below shows the concentrations of PFOS across Casco Bay in 2023.
 The numbers show the concentration in nanograms per liter (ng/L) or parts per trillion (ppt).

-• Across Casco Bay, low levels of PFOS were detected at most sites (as compared to the new EPA drinking water standards of 4 ng/L or 4 ppt).
+• Across Casco Bay, low levels of PFOS were detected at most sites (relative to the new EPA drinking water standards of 4 ng/L or 4 ppt).
 These concentrations correspond to background levels that can be found in most marine environments along Maine’s coast.

 • Slightly higher values — but still relatively low — were observed along the Kennebec Estuary and in the Androscoggin River.
 Rivers can be impacted by agricultural runoff from sites that have historically been treated with PFAS-containing biosolids or by discharge of storm- or wastewater.

-• At Harpswell Cove, low tide PFOS levels were approximately 5 to 10 times the EPA drinking water limits in the mouth of Mere Brook.
-However, these concentrations were diluted within a short distance; all other Harpswell stations showed background levels of PFOS.
+• Low-tide PFOS levels were approximately 5 to 10 times the EPA drinking water limits in the mouth of Mere Brook.
+However, these concentrations were diluted within a short distance; all other Harpswell Cove stations showed background levels of PFOS.

 Contact us